Now registering for the 2022-2023 school year!

-Mrs. Carolyn has taught at Salem Preschool for the past three years and holds a degree in theater arts from the University of Minnesota, Duluth.
-She also works as Salem Church’s Children and Family Ministry Assistant.
+Mrs. Carolyn has taught at Salem Preschool for the past four years and holds a degree in theater arts from the University of Minnesota, Duluth.

 Carolyn is married to her husband, Sam, and they have three children, all who have attended Salem Preschool.
 When she isn’t working at Salem, she enjoys skiing, going for walks, spending time outside, being with friends and family, and creating plays and pretending with kids.